Exercise 13: Parameters, Unpacking, Variables

 This happens when you do not put enough arguments on the command when you run it (in this case just first 2nd).
 Notice when I run it I give it first 2nd, which caused it to give an error about "need more than 3 values to unpack" telling you that you didn't give it enough parameters.

-- Try giving fewer than three arguments to your script.
-See that error you get?
-See if you can explain it.
+- Try giving fewer than three arguments to your script. text

 - Write a script that has fewer arguments and one that has more.
 Make sure you give the unpacked variables good names.

 - Combine raw_input with argv to make a script that gets more input from a user.

 - Remember that modules give you features.
 Modules.
 Modules.
 Remember this because we'll need it later.

 Common Student Questions

 - When I run it I get ValueError: need more than 1 value to unpack.

 - Remember that an important skill is paying attention to details.
 If you look at the What You Should See section you see that I run the script with parameters on the command line.
 You should replicate how I ran it exactly.

 - What's the difference between argv and raw_input()?